-This week, eHealth Insider publishes its 500th newsletter, a milestone that seemed barely conceivable when we started very nearly ten years ago.
+This week, E-Health Insider publishes its 400th newsletter, a milestone that seemed barely conceivable when we started eight years ago.

 Familiar features, like the newsletter editorial, were there from issue one.
-Then, as newsletter registrations grew steadily, we began to make a name by breaking stories that the nationals wanted to pick up.
+Then, as newsletter registrations grew steadily, we began to make a name by breaking stories that even the nationals started to pick up.

 A little NHS IT project